dataXdevelopment/SEELE/README.md

 # SEELE

->*"Tthen there is no possibility of any community between them.
-The community was, however, recognized by ancient metaphysics as an undeniable fact."*-Hegel
+>*"Then there is no possibility of any community between them.
+The community was, however, recognized by ancient metaphysics as an undeniable fact."* -Hegel